 The fill weight of a down jacket or hoodie measures the amount of down that it has been insulated with by weight.
 While this can be informative, the actual warmth of a jacket is a function of the amount of insulation it has and its design, which makes it somewhat hard to compare different jackets that are styled differently.
 Most lightweight jacket manufacturers don’t document the amount of down included in their jackets, which can make it difficult to determine which will be warmer in active use.

 Some manufacturers use down in their jackets that has been coated with a chemical formulation, called DownTek or Nikwax, to make it more resistant to moisture and so it dries faster when it gets damp or wet.
 Honestly, the jury is still out on whether these treatments make any difference to the insulation performance of the down.
 Some manufacturers believe it degrades down’s insulation value and others use it because it’s considered a desirable feature by prospective customers.

+Check Out All of SectionHiker's Gear Guides!
 SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.